Ernyoke/certified-aws-solutions-architect-associate/2-deep-dive/vpc.md

 - Must be created separately from a VPC
 - One VPC can have only one attached internet gateway, one internet gateway can have only one VPC
 - Internet Gateway is also a NAT for the instances that have a public IPv4
-- Internet Gateways on their one don not allow internet access, route tables also must be configured
+- Internet Gateways on their one do not allow internet access, route tables also must be configured

 ## NAT Instances - Network Address Translation (outdated)